spacepy/examples/SpacePy - Cusp energetic particles.md

 ```

 <!-- #region -->
 In addition to ring current effects, Dst can be affected by magnetosphere compression due to changes in solar wind dynamic pressure.
-This can obscure the details of storm onset, so a pressure-corrected Dst* index is often used [getDststar](https://spacepy.github.io/autosummary/spacepy.empiricals.getDststar.html#spacepy.empiricals.getDststar) will return Dst* for given times directly from the hourly OMNI database; however, in this case we are using a one-minute Dst, so wish to use a higher resolution pressure correction. `getDststar` also applies correction from inputs of uncorrected Dst and solar wind dynamic pressure; we obtain the latter from the 5 minute high resolution OMNI dataset.
+This can obscure the details of storm onset, so a pressure-corrected Dst* index is often used. [getDststar](https://spacepy.github.io/autosummary/spacepy.empiricals.getDststar.html#spacepy.empiricals.getDststar) will return Dst* for given times directly from the hourly OMNI database; however, in this case we are using a one-minute Dst, so wish to use a higher resolution pressure correction. `getDststar` also applies correction from inputs of uncorrected Dst and solar wind dynamic pressure; we obtain the latter from the 5 minute high resolution OMNI dataset.

 [numpy.interp](https://numpy.org/doc/stable/reference/generated/numpy.interp.html) will nicely interpolate for us, but it has a few limitations: it won't interpolate across fill, and it doesn't handle datetimes.
 So we use [Ticktock](https://spacepy.github.io/autosummary/spacepy.time.Ticktock.html#spacepy.time.Ticktock) to convert to TAI.